- Get Pro Bono

 WHEN IT'S IMPLEMENTED, PRINCIPLE FOUR LOOKS LIKE THIS:

 A team of consultants was working with a nonprofit to prepare a strategic plan.
 One team member always had conflicts during the team’s standing meeting times, from spin class to personal appointments.
-Finally, the frustrated ED told the consultant, “When you constantly reschedule the pro bono team meetings as a result of personal commitments, I feel that you’re not making us a priority—and not treating us as a paying client.”
+Finally, the frustrated Executive Director told the consultant, “When you constantly reschedule the pro bono team meetings as a result of personal commitments, I feel that you’re not making us a priority—and not treating us as a paying client.”